-I was now divorced, broke, a freelancer who lost most his network, back home, and not sure where to go.
-So I started with the basics, I started a committed routine of exercising and meditating.
+I was now divorced, broke, a freelancer who lost most his network, back at my parents home, and not sure where to go in life.
+So I started with the basics, I started a committed routine of exercise and meditation.
 I knew if I healed my body, my mind, and my soul, that I could start to feel some ownership over what felt like a big storm.
-It was the best thing I could of ever done in my life.
+It was the best thing I could have ever done in my life.
 I learned to treat my body like the beautiful temple that it is and I reconnected myself with my mind.
 I found all the abundance I thought was missing was right in front of me.
 My heart and soul grew with gratefulness for the simple things.
 I quickly regained my confidence and decided to do something that had intimidated me for years, apply for graduate school.

 I wanted Columbia so bad, I didn’t have a plan B.